7 Billion People – What does this mean for Travel?

 No matter how unique we all think we are, realistically, we are still just a number.
 In fact, I am one of the 79,691,134,498 human-being on this planet, according to the UN population statistics:

 - 4.8 billion were still alive before me.

 - 3.5 billion have since been born after me.

 - 1.4 billion have died since I was born.

-The reason I know this is that the UN has a very cool website where you can input the day and location you were born and it will give you all the statistics on who has lived before you and after you.
-It outlines where people are being born and where they are moving too.
+The reason I know this is that the UN has a very cool website where you can input the day and location you were born, and it will give you all the statistics on who has lived before you and after you.
+It outlines where people are being delivered and where they are moving to.